-I have left a fair amount of rubber on the road in my time because of a true foragers eye.
+I have left a fair amount of rubber on the road in my time because of my foragers eye.
 I drive my family insane by screeching to a halt next to a fertile roadside crop of something wonderful like elder, rosehips and most recently hawthorn.
-This find was the perfect opportunity to make a stash of hawthorn and apple fruit leathers – a great staple for your pantry through the winter months.
+Hawthorn season is the perfect opportunity to make a stash of hawthorn and apple fruit leathers.

-Roadside abundance is particularly pronounced in my new home, Tasmania.
-Hawthorn was planted as a “living fence” by early settlers.
+These roadside riches are easy to find in my new home in Tasmania.
+Hawthorn was planted as a “living fence” by European colonists.
 There are still many properties with long rows of hawthorn forming the perimeter of the paddocks.
 Unfortunately, it has become invasive and run rampant over much terrain.
 Even so, it is also a very useful plant that has a long and venerable history in herbalism.

 In herbal medicine hawthorn has a long history of being used in for cardiovascular complaints.
 Science has studied the flowers and leaf of the plant more rigorously in relation to enhancing cardiovascular health.
 Hawthorn berries are less studied yet still considered a cardiovascular tonic on the strength of the presence of potent antioxidants.

 The berries we collected are super ripe as it is early autumn.
 Under their ruby red skin, they have a creamy flesh, the taste of which is reminiscent of overly ripe apples.
 The flavour of the hawthorn combines well with apples and since both are in season at the same time it is a marriage made in heaven!